July 1, 2016

 UCLA is committed to maintaining the highest standards of conduct in the fulfillment of its education, research, public service, and patient care mission.
 The University’s Whistleblower Policy provides multiple avenues for employees to bring forward concerns of suspected wrongdoing.
 Faculty and staff are encouraged to bring forward concerns about possible improper governmental activity directly to their supervisor, department head, Locally Designated Official (LDO) in the Administrative Policies & Compliance Office, or other appropriate University offices or officials.

-State law requires that the University annually distribute to its employees a message from the State Auditor about the California Whistleblower Protection Act.
-Please find the 2015 message attached (the message is also available online).
+State law requires that the University annually distribute to its employees the State Auditor’s message about reporting suspected improper activities.
+Please find the 2016 State Auditor message attached as a PDF file (it is also available online).

 Contact the Whistleblower Hotline